irfanhakim-as/linux-wiki/topics/fonts.md

     </fontconfig>
     ```

-    Alternatively, this is a sample `fonts.conf` configuration for Apple emoji:
+    Alternatively, this is a sample `fonts.conf` configuration for Apple emoji instead:

     ```conf
     <?xml version='1.0'?>